Kalsoy Island aerial view

 James Bond crew preparing for filming on the island.
 This is the village of Trøllanes.

-Kalsoy island is now an incredibly historic Bond location.
+Kalsoy Island is now an incredibly historic Bond location.
 James Bond stands at the edge where Kallur Lighthouse is located when he is enveloped by missiles and dies.
 You can stand on the spot where James Bond died when joining the Official James Bond Tour of Kalsoy Island.
+The tour will take you through the locations used in the movie.
+You will experience jagged cliffs dropping into the sea and unrivalled views of the North Atlantic Ocean.

 Other great attractions